Solution Brief: Secure Data as a Service (SDaaS)

 BOHH’s NLP uses any web browser, so we can easily integrate and deploy with existing databases and applications.
 Additionally, our NLP uses context and key words to understand the question that is being asked, and it also initiates parallel searches across enterprise data stores (databases, email, MS SharePoint etc.) and applications to respond to the request with the right information.

-How quickly can BOHH Secure Storage as a Service be deployed?
+How quickly can BOHH Secure Data as a Service be deployed?

 Our secure platform is agnostic and enterprise performant, after the initial integration and ingestion of your data, users will not be aware of where the data resides, but will have confidence that it is secure.

-How secure is BOHH’s Secure Storage as a Service?
+How secure is BOHH’s Secure Data as a Service?

-What BOHH’s Secure Storage as a Service provides
+What BOHH’s Secure Data as a Service provides

 - Maintains database structure integrity